Oakraven79/pavlov_rcon_tcl/README.md

 There are plenty of more complete tools to manage Pavlov via RCON if you want more depth, check out http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Tools_available_to_access_Rcon_interface

-This was my attempt at the simplest way to connect to your server in game and quickly fire off commands.
+This was my attempt at the simplest way to connect to your servers in game and quickly fire off commands.

 ## Features: